 How To Spend 3 Days in Belfast

-During our trip, we planned three full days of adventures.
-Our outlined trip plan is an ideal itinerary for Belfast in 3 Days that includes what to do and where to eat.
+During our Belfast trip, we planned three full days of adventures.
+We believe this is an ideal itinerary for Belfast in 3 Days that includes what to do as well as where to eat.

 DAY 1 in Belfast

 Check into your hotel early – or at least leave your luggage so you can start exploring Belfast.
-(We share recommendations for the best hotel in Belfast in the next section.)
+We share recommendations for the best hotel in Belfast in the next section.
+Now, let’s begin the fun times in Belfast!

 Tour Belfast City Centre

-You can use this link to Google Maps for a route that begins at Belfast City Hall – or let a guide lead the way to the best sights on this tour.
+You can use this map for a route that begins at Belfast City Hall – or let a guide lead the way to the top sights on this tour.

 Lunch on Day 1